-WordPress isn’t a lemon or just some standard, run-of-the-mill publishing platform.
+WordPress powers nearly 20 percent of all the sites in the world — and half of that figure is hosted for free on WordPress.com.
 With more than a decade under its belt, the open-source platform has embraced thousands of developers and designers, adding to a laundry list of contributors constantly driving the impressive content management system well beyond its humble roots and barebones beginnings.
-Nowadays, it serves bloggers and businesses hellbent on pushing a product, service or content in the hopes of being seen in the bustling industry that is the Internet.
+Nowadays, it serves bloggers and businesses hellbent on pushing a product, service, or content in the hopes of being seen in the bustling industry that is the Internet.

 However, not everyone thinks about how their WordPress theme is a reflection of themselves.
 Although individual aesthetics play a role in website design, you need to factor in the kind of site you’re building and the audience you’re trying to appeal to.
-Different themes offer different page templates and widgets, coding and fonts, layout builders and design responsiveness that can be custom tailored to become your site’s personal mouthpiece without ever actually saying a word.
+Different themes offer different page templates and widgets, coding and fonts, layout builders, and design responsiveness that can be custom tailored to become your site’s personal mouthpiece without ever actually saying a word.
 Simply put, they’re an easy way to make your site your own and stand out among the pack.
-Now, if only there weren’t more than 2,000 (and counting) WordPress themes to choose from at any given moment.

-Here are our picks for the best WordPress themes available, whether you’re looking for premium customization or a simple, free alternative.
-Some cater to the professional blogger or business, some to the photo aficionado, but each caters to someone.
-While you’re at it, check out WordPress’ full theme directory for a comprehensive list of additional options as well our top picks for the best WordPress plugins to cap it all off.
+Thankfully we’ve sorted through them all to bring you our picks for the best WordPress themes available for both, whether you’re looking for premium customization or a simple, free alternative.
+Some cater to the professional blogger or business, some to the photo aficionado or artist, but each caters to someone.

-Attitude certainly has the right frame of mind when it comes to simplicity and elegance.
-Themehorse’s flagship offering includes highly-customizable page builder featuring two site layouts, five page templates, five widgets areas and many more standout aspects that make it a perfect foundation on which to begin building your site.
-It also supports a variety of plugins (Breadcrumb NavXT, WP-PageNavi, etc.) and is retina optimized, meaning it automatically adapts to tablets and other mobile devices.
+Themehorse’s flagship offering is simple and classic.
+It features highly-customizable page builder facets, including two site layouts, five page templates, five widgets areas, four custom widgets, and many more standout aspects that make it a perfect foundation on which to begin building your site.
+Though the free version is missing such perks as a huge font family and a gallery option — both of which are available with the premium upgrade — it supports a variety of plugins (Breadcrumb NavXT, WP-PageNavi, etc.), has built-in translation to eight different languages, and is retina optimized, meaning it automatically adapts to tablets and other mobile devices.

-Swift Basic has been hailed time and time again for its incredible loading speeds and intelligent loading process that gives first priority to the most important elements on the page.
-Its feature post slider, eight widget areas, and built-in sidebar options make for a magazine-heavy design, but various design aspects and meta info can always be customized using the drag-and-drop interface.
-All the standard WordPress features are present — menus, post types, post formats, etc. — all bundled with streamlined design optimized for breakneck speeds and advanced SEO purposes.
+Swift Basic is the fastest loading WordPress theme around, and has been hailed for its intelligent loading process, one that gives first priority to the most important elements on the page.
+It features post sliders, eight widget areas, and built-in sidebar options that make for a magazine-oriented design.
+Various design aspects and meta info can always be customized using the drag-and-drop interface, too, and all the standard WordPress features are present — menus, post types, post formats, etc. The streamlined design just makes it optimized for breakneck speeds and advanced SEO purposes.